toshivc/O_C-Phazerville/docs/Installation.md

 ### step 3): compile
 - Navigate to the `software/` directory in the source code.
 From there, you can use PlatformIO to Build the desired configuration and Upload via USB to your module.
-- In the terminal, I type:
+- For example, in the terminal, I type:
 ```
 pio run -e pewpewpew -t upload
 ```